 - Wang C. 2012 Extracorporeal shockwave therapy in musculoskeletal disorders.
 Journal of Orthopaedic Surgery and Research.

-- Zwervera J, et al. 2010 Patient guided Piezo-electric Extracorporeal Shockwave Therapy as treatment for chronic severe patellar tendinopathy: A pilot study Journal of Back and Musculoskeletal Rehabilitation.
+- Zwervera J, et al. 2010 Patient guided Piezo-electric Extracorporeal Shockwave Therapy as a treatment for chronic severe patellar tendinopathy: A pilot study Journal of Back and Musculoskeletal Rehabilitation.